RivenKid69/TradingBot/docs/seasonality.md

 The same flag can be passed as a constructor argument to `ExecutionSimulator` or `LatencyImpl`.

+At runtime, the environment variable ``ENABLE_SEASONALITY`` can be set to ``0``/``false`` to disable all seasonality features regardless of the configuration files.
+Leaving it unset or truthy keeps seasonality enabled.

 ## Seeds and determinism

 The latency model's random draws are controlled by the `seed` field in